ddd-mtl/agent-directory-zome/README.md

 # Design

-We store AgentPubKeys as a PathEntry from `"registered_agents"`
+AgentPubKeys are "stored" as a PathEntry from `"registered_agents"`

 This is done buy converting the key's raw bytes into create a PathComponent.